apppro123/digita-garden-obsidian/src/site/notes/Semester4/DF/DF L4.md

 	- Broadcast the back-running transaction immediately after the victim's transaction with 99GWei
 	- Broadcast the back-running transaction immediately after the victim's transaction, with 100GWei
 	- Send a private back-running transaction to private relayer services, and bribe the miners to perform the back-run
-	- (i) broadcast the back-running transaction immediately after the victim with 100GWei, and also (ii) send the transaction to private relayer services and bribe the miners
+	- (i) broadcast the back-running transaction immediately after the victim with 100GWei, and also (ii) send the transaction to private relayer services and bribe the miners \[correct]